stephaneVercouillieBMID/slate/source/index.html.md

 The technology used for this flow is the [Universal Links](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) (iOS)/[App Links](https://developer.android.com/training/app-links/index.html) (Android).

 In case the itsme App is not present on the device, the end user will be redirected to a web page in the mobile browser, as per [Universal Links](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) and [App Links](https://developer.android.com/training/app-links/index.html) specifications.
-Currently, this web page redirects the OpenID web page of BMID, where he will be able to enter his phone number and continue the authentication flow.
+Currently, this web page redirects the end user OpenID web page of BMID, where he will be able to enter his phone number and continue the authentication flow.

 The technology used for this flow is the Universal Links (iOS)/App Links (Android).